How to Make Smart Decisions in Less Than 60 Seconds

 Sometimes this can get a bit silly, but I’m certain you’ll gain some interesting insights if you just humor me and do it.

-If you’re feeling bold, do the same for your your closest relationships.
+If you’re feeling bold, do the same for your closest relationships.
 It will teach you a great deal about which people are the best fits for you.
 If your current relationship feels a bit off, this process will show you why.
 You’ll be able to see where your true self and your current reality are misaligned.

 A personal example – shopping for a desk